uc-cdis/cloud-automation/doc/usermfa.md

     authorized_keys
 ```

-The `mfaHostLabel` is either the IP address or hostname
+The `mfaHostLabel` argument is either the IP address or hostname
 at which the user accesses the VM.

 Ex:
 ```
 gen3 usermfa frickjack/ host.name
 ```

+Note that the `authorized_keys` file only accepts `openssh` format public keys: https://tutorialinux.com/convert-ssh2-openssh/

 ### gen3 usermfa qr label secret